Date: June 30, 2018

 Awards will available to winners as soon as results are confirmed, with the exception of the grand prize, the Traveling Trophy, which will be awarded at the Awards Ceremony.
 Those wishing to receive their award early in the afternoon may do so.

-There will be an official awards ceremony at 7pm for those who wish to receive their awards on
+There will be an official awards ceremony for those who wish to receive their awards on

 stage, the presentation of the Travelling Trophy, and to those who wish to receive wild raucous